Mark Winger: Solicitation of murder from prison

 In 2006, Winger was indicted for asking a fellow prison inmate to arrange two murders.
-One of his intended murder victims was DeAnn Schultz, his girlfriend at the time of the murders, who later testified against him during his trial.
+One of his intended murder victims was Donnah's best friend, DeAnn Schultz, with whom he had an affair for a month before the murders, who later testified against him during his trial.
 The second intended victim was Jeffrey Gelman, a childhood friend, whom Winger resented for refusing to post his $1 million bail.
 Winger initially wanted Gelman kidnapped for ransom and then wanted both Gelman and Schultz killed.
 In June 2007, Winger was convicted for solicitation of murder, and a 35-year sentence was added to his existing life-without-parole sentence.
 Winger's second wife never remarried and raised all of the Winger children on her own.

+Media

+Winger's case has been featured on the following television programs: